-Today, we look at the name “Larsson’s” as an example to follow, one of integrity and respect for all guest regardless of race, faith or income.
+Today, we look at the name “Larsson’s” as an example to follow, one of integrity and respect for all guest regardless of race, faith, or income.
 Our hope is that all feel welcome and that all are welcoming!
-We challenge all our guest to be the kind of guest that you would want to be camped next to, respectful and welcoming!
-In the short time that we have been privileged to own the resort we have truly been blessed with so many guests that we now consider friends and part of the Crooked Creek Family.
+We challenge all our guests to be the kind of guest that you would want to be camped next to, respectful and welcoming!
+In the short time that we have been privileged to own the resort we have truly been blessed with so many guests that we now consider friends and part of the Larsson’s Crooked Creek Family.
 This past year we changed our slogan to “Turning strangers into friends and friends into family because that has truly happened!

 Welcome to Larsson’s Crooked Creek Resort!

 Eric Larson, General Manager